briandoyle89/CSE442_MVP/README.md

 by both learning from others and teaching.

-Team Roles:

-All teammates will be working around the full stack, however, we will all have our own specializations.

-Kartikeya Shukla - UX/UI Engineering
-Ryan Kittleson - Frontend Engineering
-Vighnesh Iyer - Backend Engineering
-Joseph Reimer - Frontend Engineering
-Brian Doyle - Data Engineering

 Conflict Resolution:

 In the event of a conflict, the conflicting teammates will have another teammate flip a coin.
 If there is not another teammate present, we will contact someone to flip it via skype, snapchat or something similar.